anttijuu/Graphs/README.md

 # Graphs Example

-This demonstration implements a Graph data structure with C++ and demonstrates the usage of graphs with two projects.
+This demonstration implements a Graph data structure with C++ and demonstrates the usage of graphs with two example projects.

 **Note** that this is *work in progress* so there are changes and additions coming and bugs fixed as we go.
 Check the latest commit dates.
 If commits are old, probably I'm done.
 If you find any issues, please report them in the project GitHub issues or email me.